-The City's Board of Health now manages our Street Outreach team.
+The City's Board of Health continues to manage our Street Outreach team.
 The Street Outreach Team visits where the homeless stay and assess needs.
 Workers respond to calls for assistance from law enforcement, businesses, and citizens.
 The program offers referrals, crisis intervention, counseling, etc. to the unsheltered.
 Workers are equipped with food, clothing, hygiene supplies, etc. They are prepared to assist those with mental health issues, living with a substance use disorder, or who have other unmet service needs by coordinating services.
 The Outreach Team will refer people to appropriate locations.
 The Veterans Outreach Center serves veterans and their families, providing transitional and PSH.
 Veterans, Inc. receives referrals and has several transitional and PSH sites across the state.
 A list of other providers conducting outreach is below:

-- Fitchburg's Board of Health operates a mobile shower unit. - The City of Fitchburg's Board of Health also recently signed a memorandum of understanding with Opportunities for Hope (previously Our Father's House(OFH)), a newly formed organization under the auspices of the Fitchburg Housing Authority, to utilize a FHA-owned building in Fitchburg to create a Temporary Warming Center.
+- Fitchburg's Board of Health operates a mobile shower unit. - The City of Fitchburg's Board of Health also recently created a Temporary Warming Center within one of our municipal buildings.
 Open only at times of extreme, sustained weather and staffed by experienced professionals who are familiar with the local unsheltered population, the temporary warming shelter was available to the unsheltered individuals in an effort to create an efficient and sustainable model.
 The Winter Warming Center is an "in-house" approach to keeping individuals safe while providing an opportunity for discussion of available resources. - The YMCA of Central MA offers meals and showers with the North Central MA Faith Based Community Coalition - Community Healthlink has an Outreach and Advocacy Program that offers screenings, assessments, counseling, rehabilitation, etc. Staff conduct outreach through shelters and emergency care.
 The program offers services such as 24-hour crisis assessment, intervention, and stabilization - The Fitchburg Human Rights Commission advocates on behalf of the homeless and their individual needs - LUK Inc. offers prevention, counseling, placement, and support for youth, adults and families.
 Placement programs assist at-risk/homeless youth as they transition, offering stabilization, case management, and crisis and behavior management - According to staff, a new provider network began meeting in 2021 to fill in existing gaps in youth outreach. - A temporary low-barrier shelter was established at the Day's Inn in Leominster to minimize risks caused by the pandemic. - SMOC offers programs including affordable and transitional housing, mental and substance abuse treatment, case management, and childcare

-Specific PY50 activities for reaching out to the homeless and assessing their needs through investment in the Street Homeless Intervention Program.
-PY50 funding for Rehabilitation/Acquisition of Owner-Occupied and Rental Opportunities, and Acquisition, Development and Rehabilitation by Non-Profit Housing Providers will assist the homeless/other special needs populations secure stable, more PSH options transitioning out of homelessness.
+Specific PY51 activities for reaching out to the homeless and assessing their needs through investment in the Street Homeless Intervention Program.
+PY51 funding for Rehabilitation/Acquisition of Owner-Occupied and Rental Opportunities, and Acquisition, Development and Rehabilitation by Non-Profit

+Housing Providers will assist the homeless/other special needs populations secure stable, more PSH options transitioning out of homelessness.